AWS Instance Scheduler

 Table for configuring the scheduler

-When the AWS Instance Scheduler is installed, it produces an Amazon DynamoDB database that holds the configuration parameters for the entire system.
+An Amazon DynamoDB database is created during the installation of the AWS Instance Scheduler, which contains all of the system’s setup parameters.
 After the solution has been deployed, you can make changes to these global configuration parameters by updating the AWS CloudFormation stack.
-Do not make any changes to the values stored in the DynamoDB table.
+It is imperative that the values included in the DynamoDB table not be altered in any way.
 If you make changes to the values recorded in the DynamoDB table, you will cause a conflict between the stored parameters in the stack and the values stored in the database.

-Global configuration items have a type attribute with the value config in the configuration database, which indicates that they are configuration items.
-Schedules and periods both contain type characteristics with values corresponding to the schedule and period types, respectively, in their definitions.
+In the configuration database, global configuration items include a type attribute with the value config, which indicates that they are configuration items.
+This implies that the configuration database stores these items.
+In their respective definitions, schedules and periods both include type attributes that have values that correspond to the schedule type and, more specifically, the period type.
 It is possible to create, update, and remove schedules and periods from the configuration database by using the DynamoDB console or the command line interface provided by the solution.

 Need help on AWS?